TLe2023/CarPricePrediction/README.md

 The Cross-Industry Standard Process for Data Mining (CRISP-DM) framework is applied to guide this effort.
 The framework includes six phases: business understanding, data understanding, data preparation, modeling, evaluation, and deployment.
 This project will focus on the first five phases of the CRISP-DM framework.

 After understanding the business objectives, the collected data will be explored by using visualizations and probability distributions to form initial findings and hypothesis.
 Then, data will be prepared to handle any integrity issues and cleaning.
 Features or attributes will be engineered for modelling.
-Next, a few different predictive regression models with the price as the target will be built with different and, hopefully, optimum optimal parameters.
+Next, a few different predictive regression models with the price as the target will be built with different and, hopefully, optimal parameters.
 They are Ridge, Lasso and Linear regression models with a cross-validation method applied.
-Lastly, one model that appears to have high quality will be validated and inspected.
+Lastly, one model that appears to have high quality (compared to the baseline and the other built models) will be validated and inspected.
 The feature importances will be identified to determine if meaningful insights on drivers of used car prices can be provided.

 ## 3. Data Understanding